rdp/ffmpeg-windows-build-helpers/README.md

 ffmpeg-windows-build-helpers
 ============================

-This helper script lets you compile locally a windows 32 bit version of ffmpeg.exe, including various dependency libraries.
+This helper script lets you cross compile a windows 32 or 64 bit version of ffmpeg.exe, including many dependency libraries.

 To run the script: